msdeep14/getAheadWithMe/LowLevelDesign/Concurrency/README.md

 Refer [LockSample class](./src/locksample/LockSample.java).

 #### ReadWrite Locks
-Reentrant locks can be inefficient if there are threads blocked which only want to read the state.
+Reentrant locks can be inefficient if there are threads blocked which only want to read some data.
 ReadWriteLocks helps to optimize this kind of use-case.
 1. Reentrant lock - one thread at a time.
 2. ReadWrite lock - one writer thread at a time **OR** multiple reader threads at a time.
 Key Point - Both read and write threads will not be given permission simultaneously, either one of them can execute at a time.
 3. ReadWrite lock can be efficient for use-cases which requires high number of reads and less writes in general.